syurchen/twitch/README.md

 # twitch CLI client

-Comtains bad code, I might make it better if there is any interest (contact me leprosy93@gmail.com)
+Contains bad code, I might make it better and document if there is any interest (contact me leprosy93@gmail.com)

 Depends on Firefox and Streamlink (can easily be avoided)